sjbylo/aba/README.md

 make sync
 ```
 This command will:
-  - install Quay registry on the bastion
+  - install Quay registry on the bastion.
   - pull images from the Internet and write them to quay.
-  - Copy the registry pull secret and certificate into 'mirror/deps' for later use.
+  - copy the registry pull secret and certificate into the 'mirror/deps' dir for later use.

-## For disconnected mode
+## Disconnected mode (air-gapped)

-- Bastion has access to the Internet only.
+- Bastion (external) has access to the Internet only.

 ```
 cd mirror